go-imsto/imsto/API.md

 ### ticket
 - Same as a token, but include a extensional ticket ID
-- For mobile or other third environment upload
+- For upload in mobile or other third environment
 - struct:
   - appid: int
   - author: int